soulgarden/cpiapps/README.md

 # cpiapps

-Cpiapps is a backend for CPI platform
+Cpiapps is a backend for CPI platform.

 This project was created not for commercial use, only just for fun.

+Used stack:
+* php 7.2
+* lua
+* postgresql
+* rabbitmq
+* openresty

 ## Installation
 Installation scripts are optimized to run only on Linux.